x10m/xRCE/README.md

-this exploit was patched 2 years ago so we use the unsupported java 8.
+## NOTE: this exploit was patched 2 years ago so we use the unsupported java 8.